khauser/MQJsonRPCWorker/README.md

 # RabbitMQJsonRPCWorker

-This project implements two rabbitmq approaches in an abstract manner to use it later on as an library:
+This project implements two rabbitmq approaches in an abstract manner to use it later on as a library:

 * "Work queue" for being able distribute time-consuming tasks among multiple workers [see here for more..](http://www.rabbitmq.com/tutorials/tutorial-two-java.html)